openframeworks/ofBook/chapters/setup_and_project_structure/chapter.md

 - **ofxThreadedImageLoader**
 Loads images on a different thread, so your main thread (the one that draws to your screen) doesn't get stuck while loading images.
 Really useful when loading online images.
 - **ofxVectorGraphics**
-Used to write out EPS vector graphics files.
+Used to write out [EPS](https://en.wikipedia.org/wiki/Encapsulated_PostScript "wikipedia article on encapsulated portscript (eps)") vector graphics files.
 It the same drawing syntax as oF's regular drawing syntax, so it is really easy to use.
 Check chapter **[add correct chapter numbre]** for more info about oF's drawing capabilities.
 - **ofxXmlSettings**
 This is oF's simple XML implementation used mostly for loading and saving settings.